aweager/mux-api/README.md

 - _update_: merges map-like values specified in the arguments into the stored data
 - _delete_: unsets one or more values

-Piping data to and from files (usually fifos):
-- _export_: saves multiple values, specified as a map from key -> file to write to.
-Analogous to "get"
-- _replace_: replaces all values in the store with the contents of the files specified in the arguments.
-Analogous to "set"
-- _import_: loads multiple values into the store, but leaves unspecified keys intact.
-Analogous to "update"

 #### Scopes